willlytton/audio_player/README.md

 # Desktop App Spotify/Apple/Audio File Player

+This application is a work in progress any and all properties are subject to change..

 Remember when you used to click an audio file on your computer and the old Windows XP default audio player would play the file regardless if it was an mp3 file or some other type of audio file.
 Well this is what I am attempting to create with this application.

 As a way of completing my goal of developing a fullstack application by the end of 2023, I've attempted to create something that I use pretty much everyday...A dreaded spotify clone...DUN DUN DUNNNN....